osuAkatsuki/bancho.py/README.md

 !mp help: Show information of all documented mp commands the player can access.
 !mp start: Start the current multiplayer match, with any players ready.
 !mp abort: Abort the current in-progress multiplayer match.
-!mp force: Force a player into the current match by name.
 !mp map: Set the current match's current map by id.
 !mp mods: Set the current match's mods, from string form.
+!mp playermods: Set the current players freemods, if permitted.
+!mp freemods: Toggle freemods status for the match.
 !mp host: Set the current match's current host by id.
 !mp randpw: Randomize the current match's password.
 !mp invite: Invite a player to the current match by name.